jscottsmith/react-scroll-parallax/documentation/docs/usage/components/parallax-provider.md

 ## Basic Example

-This component should only be used once in you app, for instance in an `<AppContainer />` component that won't be mounted/unmounted during route changes.
+This component should only be used once in your app, for instance in an `<AppContainer />` component that won't be mounted/unmounted during route changes.
 Like so:

 ```tsx
 import { ParallaxProvider } from 'react-scroll-parallax';